Marcus Semien Player Props: Rangers vs. Reds

 Marcus Semien At The Plate

+- In 73.9% of his games this season (17 of 23), Semien has picked up at least one hit, and in nine of those games (39.1%) he recorded more than one.

+- He has hit a home run in five games this season (21.7%), leaving the park in 4.7% of his chances at the plate.

-- In 11 games this season (50.0%), Semien has picked up an RBI, and in six of those games (27.3%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 12 games this season (52.2%), Semien has picked up an RBI, and in six of those games (26.1%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

+- In 14 of 23 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.